Rocky Mountain Research Station

-The Rocky Mountain Research Station (RMRS) is one of five regional units that make up the US Forest Service Research and Development organization — the most extensive natural resources research organization in the world.
+The Rocky Mountain Research Station (RMRS) is one of five regional units that make up the United States Forest Service Research and Development organization — the most extensive natural resources research organization in the world.
 The station headquarters are located in Fort Collins, Colorado.
-Research is structured within 8 science program areas.
+Research is structured within eight science program areas.
 The Station employs over 400 permanent full-time employees, including roughly 100 research scientists.